AnselmMarie/pokemon-pet-shop/README.md

-## 🏁 Getting Started with Pokemon Pet Shop
+## 🏁 Getting Started with Pokémon Pet Shop

-This guide provides the necessary steps to set up and run the entire **Pokemon Pet Shop** application on your local machine.
+This guide provides the necessary steps to set up and run the entire **Pokémon Pet Shop** application on your local machine.

 The project is currently under development.
 I created a backlog of tickets to address identified issues and integrate planned enhancements.

 ### 📋 Prerequisites

 Before proceeding, ensure you have the following installed.
-Using the specified versions will prevent most common setup issues.
+Using the specified versions will prevent the most common setup issues.

 | Tool        | Requirement      | Purpose                                                              |
 | :---------- | :--------------- | :------------------------------------------------------------------- |